ernest-bruce/human-internet/humanity/humanity.md

 · in the human_internet, the principal, most powerful, and most influential platform is *you*

 the human_internet has no social networks, it has *social services*
-· the network is you
+· the network is *you*
-· people follow you, they subscribe to your content, they get notified when you publish new articles dealing with sports, the automobile industry, or politics
+· people follow *you*, they subscribe to *your* content, they get notified when *you* publish new articles dealing with sports, the automobile industry, or politics
-· Facebook, Twitter, Medium, and similar entities do not stand in between you and your audience
+· in the human_internet, Facebook, Twitter, Medium, and similar entities do not stand between you and your audience
 · you are the content producer, moderator, and editor in chief
 · a social service (a role that any entity can take) uses your network as the source of social_data about you
-· therefore, any social service you use works off the same information, which gives you great flexibility regarding your social experience
+· therefore, any social service you use works from the same information, which gives you great flexibility regarding your social experience

 whether you are an influencer or a newbie, you do not need a platform like Instagram or Twitter to get your message across
 · who other than you can determine what you have to say?
 · who other than you can specify what content you are exposed to?

+on the other hand, you can specify the type of content you want to view, and your desired sources for that content
+· if you do not find a source credible, you can add it to your undesirable·sources list, or remove it from your desirable·sources list

 a few caveats, though
 · although you can publish anything you want, the human_internet does not support any kind of anonymity
-· it does not allow you to use a name different from the name you use to become a member of the network, which is based on government·issued identification
+· it does not allow you to use a name different from the name you used to become a member of the network, which is based on government·issued credentials
 · if you publish illegal content, you *will* be prosecuted
 · if you publish false content, people may stop following you and, worse, disconnect from you altogether